nmwsharp/geometry-central/docs/docs/surface/geometry/geometry.md

     Construct a new geometry from vertex positions.

-    The `positions` input is copied, and stored in the member `VertexPositionGeometry::inputVertexPositions`.
+    The `positions` input is copied, and stored in the member `VertexPositionGeometry::vertexPositions`.

 ??? func "`#!cpp void VertexPositionGeometry::VertexPositionGeometry(SurfaceMesh& mesh)`"